Next United Kingdom general election: Date of the election

 Under the Dissolution and Calling of Parliament Act 2022, the prime minister has the power to request the monarch call an election at any time during the five-year length of a parliamentary session.
 If the prime minister chooses not to do this, then parliament is automatically dissolved five years after the day it first met, and a general election is held 25 working days after dissolution.
 Parliament first met on 9 July 2024, meaning that unless Parliament is dissolved earlier it will be automatically dissolved on 9 July 2029, and the latest an election could be held is 15 August 2029.

-According to the Electoral Commission, the appropriate date to use as the first meeting is the State Opening of Parliament on 17 July 2024, which would mean the latest an election could be held is on 21 August 2029.
+In September 2026, speculation of an early general election mounted amid media reports that Prime Minister Andy Burnham was being encouraged by advisors to call a snap election in early 2027.
+However, Burnham quickly denied any intention of calling an early election.
+When asked whether the next election would take place in 2029 specifically, he replied "Yes, that's when the next election will be."

 Opinion polling

+Following the election, Labour's lead in polls collapsed, with Nigel Farage's Reform UK gaining the lead by spring 2025.
+Following the election of Zack Polanski as leader of the Green Party of England and Wales in September 2025, the party surged in polls, gaining even more support after winning the Gorton and Denton by-election in February 2026.
+However, after Starmer's resignation due to a leadership crisis caused by heavy losses in 2026 local elections and replacement by Andy Burnham as Prime Minister in July 2026, Labour retook the lead, gaining back support from the Greens and Liberal Democrats.
+Meanwhile, Reform lost some support due to scandals around the party and the formation of the far-right Restore Britain party.

 Opinion polling for the next United Kingdom general election is being carried out continually by various organisations to gauge voting intention.
 Most of the polling companies listed are members of the British Polling Council (BPC) and abide by its disclosure rules.
 The dates for these opinion polls range from the 2024 general election on 4 July to the present day.